Updated to reflect latest lab-test results. This review was originally published Aug. 20, 2018.

 Kaspersky Lab's slate of Windows antivirus programs starts with Kaspersky Free software, which offers basic malware protection and warns about dangerous websites.
 Like all Kaspersky programs, it supports Windows 7 through Windows 10.

-Kaspersky Anti-Virus (starting at $60 per year for three PCs) adds phishing and spyware protection, scans email and instant messages, checks your system for known vulnerabilities and has a gamer mode to minimize interruptions.
+Kaspersky Anti-Virus (starting at $40 per year for one PC) adds phishing and spyware protection, scans email and instant messages, checks your system for known vulnerabilities and has a gamer mode to minimize interruptions.
 But its features pale in comparison to those of the similarly priced Bitdefender Antivirus Plus, which tosses in a password manager and a hardened browser.

-Kaspersky Internet Security (starting at $80 for three systems) adds parental controls, webcam protections, a hardened web browser, anti-theft software and up to 200MB a day of secure data over a VPN.
+Kaspersky Internet Security (starting at $60 per year for one system) adds parental controls, webcam protections, a hardened web browser, anti-theft software and up to 200MB a day of secure data over a VPN.
 (To get unlimited VPN data, you'll have to pay an extra $30 per year.)

 Internet Security also monitors all devices on your home network, stops unwanted software from being installed and includes browser add-ons that rate website safety and block banner ads.
 The license covers Kaspersky software for Macs, iOS and Android.

-Kaspersky Total Security (starting at $100 per year for five systems) adds file-backup software and storage, file encryption and a password manager.
+Kaspersky Total Security (starting at $80 per year for one system) adds file-backup software and storage, file encryption and a password manager.

 There's an entirely new Kaspersky offering for 2019, but it's not an antivirus product: Kaspersky Security Cloud.
 It's more of a service than an application, although it includes basic antivirus protections that depend on a constant internet connection.